 The Africa Mercy has been docked in Conakry since August 2018.
 During this time they have trained Hope Clinic staff in clubfoot repair, improving our sterilization techniques, operating room protocols, and bow leg and knock knee repair.
 They have also helped with hospital equipment and supplies.

-CAMA has been instrumental in getting Hope Clinic off the ground with funding, staffing, ans training for over a decade.
+CAMA has been instrumental in getting Hope Clinic off the ground with funding, staffing, and training for almost two decades.
 Today, since nationalization, they remain a partner but they have returned to their original calling as a disaster relief and development arm of the Christian and Missionary Alliance.